-If you are planning your dream kitchen or you are builder in the premium segment, Sub-Zero is a very good consideration.
+However, if you are planning your dream kitchen or you are a builder looking for the best refrigerator, Sub-Zero is your best choice without question.

 Want to learn more about Sub-Zero and Counter Depth Refrigerators?
-Get the Yale Counter Depth Refrigerator Buyers Guide with features, specs and complete breakdowns of integrated and professional counter depth refrigerators from Sub-Zero, Thermador, Viking, Jenn-Air, GE Monogram and more.
-Over 120,000 people have read a Yale Guide.
+Get our FREE Yale Counter Depth Buying Guide with features, specs, and complete breakdowns of integrated and professional counter depth refrigerators from Sub-Zero, Thermador, Viking, Jenn-Air, GE Monogram, and more.
+Over 270,000 people have read a Yale Guide.

 Neil Katz has been in appliance sales at Yale for over 25 years.
 Neil spends time following the Sox and Patriots and watching the stock market.